 Congratulations on establishing your small business to the point that you are ready to hire some help.

 We know it takes a lot to run a small business so to help you with this important milestone, we have put together resources to help you avoid common pitfalls when it comes to hiring and paying employees and independent contractors.
-On this page, we will cover everything from the different types of hires to reporting and compliance.
+In our Small Business Guide, we will cover everything from the different types of hires to reporting and compliance.

 Understanding different types of hires

 As your business grows and you find yourself ready to hire staff, there are determinations to make about the type of hire you want to bring onboard.
 There are two types of hires, a full-time employee and an independent contractor.
 It is important to understand the differences between the two and decide what is best for your business in advance of hiring because this classification will impact how you manage, pay, and file taxes for the worker.

 Employee — The work of an employee is defined by the IRS as being directed and controlled by you, the employer.
 A traditional 9 to 5 employee that receives specific direction on how and when to complete work will likely fall under the employee classification.